 Equity funding is when a share of your business is essentially sold to another permanently and is not required to be repaid.
 Future profits or losses will be shared with any equity partners.

-WHY do you need a loan?
+WHY do you need a small business loan?

 WHAT are the available Debt options:

 Leasing: Instead of buying equipment you essentially rent/borrow in return for monthly payments.
-A lease normally has a set term of 3-5 years the financier purchases it on your behalf and you then lease it back from them for an agreed (and fixed) monthly payment.
+A lease normally has a fixed set term of 3-5 years.
+The financier purchases it on your behalf and you then lease it back from them for an agreed (and fixed) monthly payment.
 When the lease is up, you can either re-finance the residual amount and continue a new lease on that vehicle for another set period or pay a final instalment for the ‘residual value’ of the lease and take ownership of the car.
 You can trade it in and upgrade to a new vehicle.
 A lease makes it simple to upgrade equipment like a car at the end of the lease.
 More details can be found in our leasing guide.

 Asset financing refers to the use of a company’s balance sheet assets, including short-term investments, inventory, and accounts receivable, to borrow money or get a loan.
 The business borrowing the funds is providing some of its assets to secure the loan.
 Default on the loan and your assets will be taken away.